BIGJRA/BIGJRA.github.io/rejuv.md

 This might be a tough one!
 If you have some way to lower its special attack do it, though note that Snipe Shot will often crit.
-Luckily its first turn and every turn that rain ends it will probably use Rain Dance, so that’s your chance to mess with it via paralysis or stat drops.
-It doesn’t have any way to heal.
+Luckily its first turn and every turn that rain ends it will probably use Rain Dance, so that's your chance to mess with it via paralysis or stat drops.
+It doesn't have any way to heal.

 Once you succeed, head north across the bridge.
 Grab the *Telluric Seed* to the right.

-If you enter the left house, there’s a *Steam Ball* on the ground.
-Talk to the scientist in the top right, then he’ll let you into the other buildings.
+If you enter the left house, there's a *Steam Ball* on the ground.
+Talk to the scientist in the top right, then he'll let you into the other buildings.
 The bottom right building contains an *Itemfinder!* Helpful to find hidden items.
-Feel free to use it to find any of the previous hidden items if you haven’t obtained them yet.
+Feel free to use it to find any of the previous hidden items if you haven't obtained them yet.

 Start using it around the woods.
-In total, you’ll find: A *Clever Wing, Repel, Black Flute, Genius Wing, Green Shard, Ether, Zinc, Pretty Wing,* and *Moomoo Milk.*
+In total, you'll find: A *Clever Wing, Repel, Black Flute, Genius Wing, Green Shard, Ether, Zinc, Pretty Wing,* and *Moomoo Milk.*

-If you haven’t yet gotten Flash from the Casino, we’ll need it for the next quest.
+If you haven't yet gotten Flash from the Casino, we'll need it for the next quest.
 Once you have Flash taught to a Pokemon, enter the upper right house.